iftyy1/cse471/DATABASE_SETUP.md

 ## Troubleshooting

 ### Connection Error
-- Ensure PostgreSQL is running
+- Verify the `DATABASE_URL` in `.env.local` is correct
+- Ensure the connection string includes SSL parameters (`?sslmode=require`)
-- Check if the port (5432) is correct
+- Check that your Neon database is active and accessible
-- Verify database credentials in `.env.local`
+- Verify network connectivity to Neon servers

 ### Permission Error
-- Ensure the database user has proper permissions
+- Ensure the database user in your Neon connection string has proper permissions
-- Try: `GRANT ALL PRIVILEGES ON DATABASE student_social_media TO postgres;`
+- Check your Neon project settings for user permissions

 ### Tables Not Created
 - Check server logs for errors